tarantool/doc/doc/reference/reference_lua/socket.rst

 side, the Linux socat utility will be used to ship a whole file for the tcp_server function to read.

 Start two shells.
-The first shell will be the server.
+The first shell will be a server instance.
 The second shell will be the client.

 On the first shell, start Tarantool and say: